JTarball/hyroxwebsite/site/content/post/what-is-compromised-running.md

 If you can't run afterwards or do not understand the feeling you will find Hyrox very difficult.

-It has be known to ruin people hyrox race,
+It has be known to ruin peoples' races, you must master compromised running.

 It's important to understand that you are not running a 8k race in Hyrox ... you are running 8k compromised.
 This means you will not run Hyrox at your 10k pace most likely .. you will probably be slower.